Lavender Hibiscus Syriacus Shrub Hibiscus syriacus

 Lush Lavender Flowers Cover These Showstopping Shrubs

 The sight of a Lavender Hibiscus (Hibiscus syriacus) in full bloom is a magnificent sight.
 This is not a tropical hibiscus, but a cold-hardy perennial species!
-Lavender Hibiscus has been considered an heirloom plant for many generations in the South, where it's also known as Rose-of-Sharon or Shrub Althea.
+Lavender Hibiscus has been considered an heirloom plant for many generations in the South, where it's also known as Rose-of-Sharon or Shrub Hibiscus.
 Whatever you call it, this endearing plant will add beautiful color as well as a touch of nostalgia to your garden.

 A Burst of Blooms in Summer for Long-Lasting Color

 You'll fall in love with these lavender flowers!
 Each 5-petaled blossom grows up to 4 inches in diameter.
 You may notice a resemblance to hollyhock flowers because Lavender Hibiscus is related to hollyhocks.
 And you won't see just a splash of color here and there; your Lavender Hibiscus will provide a virtual riot of color when it's in full bloom.
 These shrubs are loaded down with flowers; in fact, once it starts blooming in mid-summer, you may see flowers until frost.

 Attracts Hummingbirds and Butterflies in Droves